Lapin0t/phd-manuscript/main/07_nf_bisim.typ

   it is sufficient to prove $ogsinterpA(c_1) game.weqA ogsinterpA(c_2)$.

   $ ogsinterpA(c_1) th th & game.eqA nf.nf2ogs th (nfinterpA(c_1)) quad quad quad & #[(@thm-ogs-nf-facto)] \
-                    & game.weqA nf.nf2ogs th (nfinterpA(c_2)) & #[(@lem-nf-mono (2))] \
+                    & game.weqA nf.nf2ogs th (nfinterpA(c_2)) & #[(@lem-nf-mono)] \
                     & game.eqA ogsinterpA(c_2) & #[(@thm-ogs-nf-facto)] $
   #v(-2em)
 ]

-The above correctness theorem concludes our treatment of normal form bisimulations.
-There is definitely more to explore, in particular a more precise comparison of the two games
+The above correctness theorem concludes the treatment of normal form bisimulations for this thesis.
+There is definitely a number of side results on NF strategies which we have glossed over, such as, among others, the injectivity of $nf.nf2ogs$.
+There is also much more to say on the relationship between the NF game and the OGS game, but we leave this thorough study for future work.

+Since the server is allowed less moves in the NF game than in the OGS game, it is naturally easier to prove that two language configurations are normal form bisimilar than OGS bisimilar.
+As such, to prove substitution equivalence of two concrete programs, the NF correctness theorem is of greater practical interest than the OGS correctness theorem.
+In fact it can be argued that OGS is merely a technical device for proving NF correctness, at least in the realm of program equivalence for languages without state.
+And indeed, in a line of work by
+#nm[Lassen] and #nm[Levy]~#mcite(dy: -1em, <LassenL07>)#mcite(dy: 2em,
+<LassenL08>), an early appearance of an OGS-like construction can be
+seen during the NF correctness proof.